liuxin0824/BCV-LR-discrete/README.md

 As shown in Sec.3.1.1 (line 174, main paper), BCV-LR is designed to be easily compatible with any action-free self-supervised tasks (it completely decouples visual learning from subsequent training), and it can adapt to different types of tasks by choosing appropriate self-supervised objectives.
 To this end, we apply different latent feature training losses for Procgen and DMControl.
 Concretely, we employ the 'contrastive loss with image reconstruction' (Eq.1, line 185, main paper) for Procgen video games, because it has been proven effective in these kinds of tasks [1,2].
 For DMControl environments where the temporal understanding is crucial, we choose another prototype-based temporal association loss (Eq.10, line 549, Appendix) because invoving temporal information into self-supervised objectives have been proven necessary in DMControl [3].
 In summary, BCV-LR can involve more advanced self-supervised objectives for more challenging tasks if necessary, which makes its potential not limited to specific environments.

+需要讲在正文什么地方修改
 ___
 >**Q3:The reconstruction loss of feature learning seems suboptimal especially for environments with distracting backgrounds.
 The authors mention that they get better performance with this loss added.
 But is it because the visual observations of the environments it tests on are too simple?**

 We agree with your opinion on reconstruction loss and some previous works [6] have demonstrated the limitation of reconstruction when faced with visual distraction.
 As we explain in our answer to Q2, BCV-LR employs the reconstruction loss in Procgen because of its effectiveness in video games [1], but it is not limited to this reconstruction loss.
 BCV-LR is designed to be easily compatible with any action-free self-supervised tasks (it completely decouples visual learning from subsequent training), and it can adapt to different types of tasks by choosing appropriate self-supervised objectives.
 To this end, BCV-LR can involve more advanced self-supervised objectives (e.g., ViT-based masked reconstruction [4,5] or distraction-robust prototypical representation [6]) for more challenging tasks if necessary.
 In addition, BCV-LR can also be combined with an off-the-shelf, well-trained encoder, which makes its potential not limited to both tasks and experimental settings.
-Considering your concern, we would like to add above discussion in the 'Limitation and Future Work' section to inspire more thinking.

 ___
 >**Q4:A very relevant work [1] is missing.**
 We appreciate your careful reading, and now have supplemented the discussion of FICC [1] in the related work.
 Thank you!

+需要写具体怎么改，在正文哪个地方

 ___
 [1]Become a Proficient Player with Limited Data through Watching Pure Videos.
 ICLR 2023